harmtemolder/tradingview-to-oanda/README.md

 1. ~~Automatically set price precision decimals and remove it as a parameter that can be messed with~~
 1. ~~Wait and see if one of those alerts from TradingView reaches OANDA correctly~~
 1. ~~Add a mechanism that notifies me of every order (email, maybe?)~~
+1. `git pull` the latest version to PythonAnywhere so that the email subject of sell orders is correct
 1. Code cleanup, more object-oriented, maybe?
 1. Think of a way to handle alerts based on the last candle of the day, which will most likely be triggering buys/sells when the markets are closed